 The Scientific Storytelling section of the Resources page provides links to resources on effective science communication.

 A storyboard is a graphic organizer that sequentially shows how your story will unfold, scene by scene.
 A storyboard template is provided for you in the Scientific Storytelling section of the Resources page.

 Within your storyboard, sketch the key visual elements for each scene.
 Underneath each scene, provide a brief description of the above sketch and jot down ideas for the accompanying narration and sound effects.
 At this time, it's also advisable to record a draft of your narration to ensure that the time allotted for each scene is sufficient.

 Remember, you are teaching a complex subject to your audience.
 Speak in a way that your own peers could understand and pace your narration so that audiences can listen and follow along.
 Incorporate some pauses in your narration; after you introduce each key concept to your viewers, they will need time to process the information.
 You can share your storyboard with other students to get feedback and to make revisions.

 You have complete freedom for the visual style.
 Create animations, graphics, film footage – whatever venue illustrates your story the best.
 The scoring rubric allots points for originality and creativity.
 Higher point scores will be awarded for self-created visuals, lower scores for graphics downloaded from other websites.

 There are only 2 requirements:

-Edit your video
+Create your video file